 DEFEND YOUR TEXAS BUSINESS – IRS AUDITS

-How to defend your Texas business when you receive an IRS audit letter.
+How to protect your Texas business when you receive an IRS audit letter.

 Take these steps: